abilandz/NAT3054/Lecture_4/remote.md

 Each time the **ssh** command was executed, the password prompt appeared to re-authenticate, before new connection can be established.
 This step can be circumvented by using public key for authentication as an alternative &mdash; this is explained in subsection "Public and private keys" further below.

 The **scp** ("Secure Copy") command comes within the SSH package, and it can be used to securely copy files between computers on a network.
-This includes the case when one wants to copy a file from a local computer to remote computer, or vice versa.
+Most importantly, this includes the case when one wants to copy a file from a local computer to remote computer, or vice versa.

 The metacharacters ```@``` and ```:``` have a special meaning in the syntax of **scp** command: